Access JupyterLab on Dev Pod

 ngrok config add-authtoken $NGROK_AUTHTOKEN

-After the authtoken saved in the ngrok config, you can start ngrok on port 18889 via the following command.
+After the authtoken is saved in the ngrok config, start ngrok on port 18889 using the following command:

 ngrok http 18889

-You will see the ngrok tunnel is started, and the public URL is displayed in the terminal.
+You will see the ngrok tunnel start, and the public URL will be displayed in the terminal.

-If you want to run ngrok continuously in the background, you can follow the following steps:
+If you want to run ngrok continuously in the background, follow these steps:

 - Run